aserdah/FlavrV2/README.md

 # Flavr

-Flavr ia an iOS food description app
+Flavr ia an iOS food description app.
+#Flavr using

-   TRON for restfull api
+   TRON for restfull api.
-   MagicalRecord and CoreData
+   MagicalRecord and CoreData.
-   SwiftValidator for user side validation
+   SwiftValidator for user side validation.
-   TabBar controller
+   TabBar controller.